UbeydCivelek/UbeydCivelek/README.md

 🎓 Graduated from Duzce University Mechatronics Engineering at 2021.

-📚 Currently, I am a Master Student in the field of Mechatronics Engineering at Sakarya University Of Applied Sciences.
+📚 Currently, I am a master student in the field of Mechatronics Engineering at Sakarya University Of Applied Sciences.

 👀 I’m interested in every kind of automation.